15 best things to do in Colmar: uncover the top attractions

 Continue your journey to Riquewihr

+Just 10 minutes from Colmar, you’ll find Riquewihr – an equally typical Alsatian village.
+In a valley surrounded by vineyards, this village is quite lively and can easily be visited on foot in a few tens of minutes.
+Check out the best wine tours in Riquewihr to visit.
 During the summer, the center of the village can be quite crowded since it is so small, but it is still worth the special trip.
 If you go up the roads leading to the vineyards, you can be more relaxed to admire the panoramic view over the rooftops of Riquewihr and the entire valley.
+And if you have the chance to be in the Alsace region during winter, do not miss the best Christmas markets in Alsace!

-How to visit Colmar in 1 day?
+How to visit Colmar in one day?

 To see most of the districts of Colmar and visit the main monuments, we advise you to opt for the Colmar City-Pass.
 You can get it at the Unterlinden museum or at the tourist office, in order to take advantage of the little train, the boats, admission to the museums as well as to the Dominican Church.